-Use these items when organizing your regular carpet maintenance program, choosing the right cleaning system and cleaning frequency to maintain your carpet.
+Use these items when organizing your regular carpet maintenance program.
+As a matter of fact, choosing the right cleaning system and cleaning frequency to maintain your carpet.

-The absolute objective of any maintenance program is to be protective and preventive rather than curative.
-A properly monitored program will be able to accomplish this provided that the proper maintenance procedures are performed at the appropriate intervals.
+The absolute objective of any carpet maintenance program is to be protective and preventive rather than curative.
+A properly monitored program will be able to accomplish.
+Provided that the proper maintenance procedures are performed at the appropriate intervals.

 The frequency of the procedures will be dependent on the amount of foot traffic entering the building.
-Additional circumstances to be considered are weather conditions and the amount or lack of landscaping around the building.
+Additional circumstances to be considered are weather conditions.
+Also the amount or lack of landscaping around the building.

-When establishing a new program, a certain amount of consideration should be given to the outside areas around the entrances to the building.
+When establishing a new carpet maintenance program, a certain amount of consideration should be given to the outside areas.
 Routine cleaning of outside stairwells and sidewalks will reduce the amount of soil from entering the building.

 Work with good spotting products for daily spotting.